 What you do:

 In a medium size saucepan over medium heat, put olive oil and garlic and sauté just til tender—do no burn.
-Reduce heat to medium low and add honey, corn syrup, agave, soy sauce, and pepper.
+Reduce heat to medium low and add honey, corn syrup, agave, pepper jelly, soy sauce, and pepper.
 (Note: Rock Recipe called for 1 cup honey only.
 I only had about 1/3 cup.)
-Let simmer (watch closely as it can overflow!) for about 7-10 minutes.
+Bring to a low simmering boil (watch closely as it can overflow!) for about 10-12+ minutes.
+Mixture will begin to thicken.
 Turn off heat and let sit.

 Prepare flour dredge by putting all of the ingredients in a mixing bowl.
 If you have any leftover, put in a ziplock bag and save.
 (Note: Rock Recipe called for 2 tsp ground thyme and 2 tsp ground sage—I didn’t have, so I substituted 4 tsp of Greek herb blend.)

 Combine eggs and water and beat.
 Put mixture in a pie plate.

 Put about 1 cup of the flour mixture in a pie plate.
 Salt and pepper the chicken breasts.

 Dip breast in the egg mixture, then coat with the flour, return to the egg mixture, and then re-coat in the flour mixture.
 (I did mine the opposite of Rock Recipe…why?
 Because I didn’t follow the instructions!)
 Put to side and repeat with the other chicken breasts.